troykelly/live-news-break/prompt.md

       ```
     - Do not have an article break SFX after the last article.
 Just denote the news outro.
     - Do not modify the naming of the SFX events.
+    - SFX events must appear at correct points in the script.

 6. **Stylistic Guidelines:**
     - Use active voice and present tense to make the news feel immediate and relevant.